-Instructional methods.
-Delivery strategies such as case studies, computer-assisted learning, lectures, group participation, programmed instruction, use of audiovisual aids, or work groups employed in group, self-study, or independent study programs or other innovative programs.
+Instructional strategies.
+Strategies such as but not limited to case studies, computer-assisted learning, lectures, group interaction, programmed instruction, and use of audiovisual aids employed within the instructional delivery methods of group, self study, or independent study programs or other innovative programs.

 Intermediate.
-Program knowledge level that builds on a basic program, most appropriate for CPAs with detailed knowledge in an area.
+Program knowledge level that builds on a basic program and is most appropriate for CPAs with detailed knowledge in a particular topic.
 Such persons are often at a mid-level within the organization, with operational or supervisory responsibilities, or both.